kaidawe/documentation/API/organizations/webhooks.md

   "event": "compare",
   "details": "Details about the event",
   "model_1": "Model 1's hash",
-  "model_2": "Model 2's hash",
+  "model_1_customUID": "A custom UID you can set on upload", "model_2": "Model 2's hash",
-  "results": 1.0 //The similarity percentage as a float }
+  "model_2_customUID": "A custom UID you can set on upload", "results": 1.0 //The similarity percentage as a float }
 ```